 A number of policies seem to be underpinned by a belief that where problems emerge, goodwill for Scotland will trump difficulties.
 But there is a pressing need for official legal advice on a wide range of international legal issues including EU accession, EU opt-outs and membership of international organisations.

-PC&PE: Let us not forget the Coalition blame Labour for ‘just spending with no real return’ - The Public Accounts Committee has published its 42nd Report of this Session which examined planning for economic infrastructure
+PC&PE: Let us not forget the Coalition blame Labour for ‘just spending with no real return’ - The Public Accounts Committee has published its 42nd Report of this Session which examined planning for economic infrastructure.

-“Investment in infrastructure is crucial for stimulating economic growth.
+The Rt Hon Margaret Hodge MP, Chair of the CPA, said: “Investment in infrastructure is crucial for stimulating economic growth.
 However, the Treasury’s Infrastructure Plan is simply a long list of projects requiring huge amounts of money, not a real plan with a strategic vision and clear priorities.

 The Treasury maintains that it has prioritized 40 projects and programmes, but in reality the list details more than 200 individual projects said to be ‘priorities’.
 Most of the £310bn of investment needed will come from the private sector, with households shouldering the cost through higher energy bills and fares. ……